rubydevi/blog-app/README.md

 ### Key Features <a name="key-features"></a>

-- Create Rails app
+- CRUD Operation
-- Create models
+- Define Associations
-- Schema
+- Custom methods

 <p align="right">(<a href="#readme-top">back to top</a>)</p>